reab5555/AI-Financial-Market-Supply-Demand-Analyzer/README.md

 ## Features
 - **Demand Identification:** Uses Claude 3 large language model by Anthropic and prompt engineering to identify the products or categories with the highest demand for a given date.
-- **Supplier Analysis:** Identifies the main suppliers of the high-demand products and retrieves their stock values.
+- **Supplier Identification:** Identifies the main suppliers of the high-demand products and retrieves their stock values.
 - **Profit Analysis:** Calculates the percentage change in stock value from the demand date to a specified number of days later, indicating the profit margin of the suppliers.

 ## Prompt Engineering